-The Magellan data set comprises three basic data types: echoes from the nadir-viewing altimeter (ALT), echoes from the oblique backscatter synthetic aperture radar (SAR) imaging electromagnetic properties of the Venus surface that can be derived from Magellan data at this resolution.
-It should be useful in characterizing and comparing distinguishable surface system, and passive radio thermal emission measurements made using the SAR equipment.
+The Magellan data set comprises three basic data types: echoes from the nadir-viewing altimeter (ALT), echoes from the oblique backscatter synthetic aperture radar (SAR) imaging system, and passive radio thermal emission measurements made using the SAR equipment.
 The objective in compiling the GVDR is to obtain an accurate estimate of the surface backscattering function (sometimes called the specific backscatter function or 'sigma-zero') for Venus from these three data types and to show its variation with incidence (polar) angle, azimuthal angle, and surface location.